 Debt.
-Many not-for-profits have a lending relationship with a bank or other financial institution.
+Many not-for-profits have a lending relationship with a bank or other financial institutions.
 As a board member, you should be familiar enough with the terms of the loan to understand whether you can access the capital required to cover emergencies.
 You should also review the Statement of Financial Position to ensure the loan balances are consistent with expectations.
 Rapid growth in debt might foretell an impending financial crisis.

-Net Assets Without Donor Restriction.
+Unrestricted Net Assets.
 Planning for a significant economic downturn, natural disaster or other crisis is an important board function.
-As a part of that planning, you should anticipate the financial demands that could result from such a situation and ask whether or not your organization has enough liquid net assets without donor restrictions, and/or access to credit to protect the organization.
+As a part of that planning, you should anticipate the financial demands that could result from such a situation and ask whether or not your organization has enough liquid unrestricted net assets, and/or access to credit to protect the organization.